amihaiemil/amihaiemil.github.io/_posts/2020-02-15-solve-github-issues-and-get-cash.md

 Why these strict rules?
 Because **we will not have any meetings or Skype calls**.
 We will work in a 100% distributed manner.
 Naturally, strict discipline has to be enforced.
 I'm not going to lie, it might be frustrating in the beginning, until you get used to it.

 What about estimations?
 At the moment each Issue will have a fixed price simply because the budget I have for this thing is limited.
+Nevertheless, I try to give reasonable bounties (I assume you are an experienced developer with the environment already setup).
 If/when the budget will grow, we'll be able to discuss more detailed and accurate payment methods.

 My projects are mostly **Java SE 7 and 8**, and **Java EE 7**, but I also have one in **ReactJS** and one in **Jekyll/Ruby** (this blog).